okyntary/tp/docs/UserGuide.md

 ### Finding the title of a reminder: `findr`

-Filters all reminders that fit a given string.
+Filters all reminders that fit a given keyword.

-Format: `findr STRING`
+Format: `findr KEYWORD`

 ### Snoozing a reminder: `snoozer`